testcontainers/testcontainers-go/docs/features/copy_file.md

 nginxC.CopyFileToContainer(ctx, "./testresources/hello.sh", "/hello_copy.sh", 700)
 ```

-Or you can add a list of files in ContainerRequest's struct, which can be copied before the container started:
+Or you can add a list of files in the `ContainerRequest` initialization, which can be copied before the container starts:

 ```go
 ctx := context.Background()